Skills Camp Information

 Biking Levels

-On the first day of camp, staff will assess riding levels and check in with each camper about their riding experience, comfort and goals to set everyone up for a successful time at camp.
+On the first day of camp, staff will assess riding levels and check in with each camper to discuss their riding experience, comfort, and goals, setting everyone up for a successful time at camp.

-Please note that if your child does not meet the requirements after our day one assessment, we will offer a full refund.
-If you have any questions about requirements please reach out.
+Please note that we will offer a full refund if your child does not meet the requirements after our day one assessment.
+If you have any questions about requirements, please reach out.

 Level 1